Skip to main content

 How do I Request a Summary of My Client’s Master File?

-Pursuant to 730 ILCS 5/3-5-1 an Individual In Custody may request a summary of their master record file once per year and an Individual in Custody’s attorney may request one summary of their client’s master record file once per year.
-The form to request a Master Record File Summary can be found here
+Pursuant to 730 ILCS 5/3-5-1 an individual in custody may request a summary of their master record file once per year and an individual in custody’s attorney may request one summary of their client’s master record file once per year.
+The form to request a Master Record File Summary is available here